psu13/mutable-hakyll/posts/aieeek.md

    too much dumb shit, but some will leak out I'm sure.

-3. Finally, all of this "vibe coding" (or "vibe writing", for that matter) is stupid, and destructive, and actively harmful to the industry.
+3. Finally, all of this "vibe coding" (or "vibe writing", for that matter) is stupid, and destructive, and actively harmful.
 As an extension of this, the idea of using these machines as "creative" tools is as insulting to actual acts of creativity as it is idiotic.

 Points 2 and 3 above reflect the fact that while I'm trying to give the advocates of these systems a fair chance, the truth is I hate them and I think they should shut up.
 So there